Kolomoki Mounds State Park in Blakely, Georgia. Photo by @westy4xer

 Where can I find information on coronavirus in Georgia?

 The Georgia Department of Public Health (GDPH) is the state’s leading source of information for COVID-19 in Georgia.
-Check the GDPH website for the latest data on confirmed cases, testing, and guidance on mitigating the spread.
+Check the GDPH website for the latest data on confirmed cases, testing, vaccination sites, and guidance on mitigating the spread.

 Are there any Georgia travel restrictions right now?

-Should I cancel my trip to Georgia?
+What should I do before my trip to Georgia?

-With the situation continuing to evolve, we encourage our visitors traveling to and within the state to follow the most up-to-date information and guidance offered by the Centers for Disease Control and Prevention (CDC), Georgia Department of Public Health, and local authorities.
+With the situation continuing to evolve, we encourage our visitors traveling to and within the state to follow the most up-to-date information and safe travel guidance offered by the Centers for Disease Control and Prevention (CDC), Georgia Department of Public Health, and local authorities.

 - Travel health advisories: Visit the CDC website.